Esri/arcgis-maps-sdk-kotlin-toolkit/microapps/SceneViewCalloutApp/README.md

 ## Usage

 The application presents a screen with a `SceneView` which when tapped will show a `Callout` and a red graphic cross indicating the tapped location.
-For more information on the composable `Callout` component and how it works, see it's section in the composable GeoView [Readme](../../toolkit/geoview-compose/README#display-a-callout).
+For more information on the composable `Callout` component and how it works, see its section in the composable GeoView [Readme](../../toolkit/geoview-compose#display-a-callout).

 ![scene-view-callout](https://github.com/user-attachments/assets/ed237ebf-3b69-4459-adde-2d7554326ba4)